francescolonardo/CRTP-Preparation/learning_objective_18.md

 ## Attack Path Steps

 - **Access to the Child DC with DA Privileges**
-- **Extract the Trust Key for the Parent Domain from the Child DC**
+- **Extract from the Child DC the Trust Key for the Parent Domain**
-- **Forge a Silver Ticket with EA SID History using the Trust Key from the Child DC for Privilege Escalation**
+- **Forge a Silver Ticket (with EA SID History) using the Trust Key from the Child DC for Privilege Escalation**
-- **Leverage the Forged Ticket to Gain EA Access on the Parent DC**
+- **Leverage the Forged Ticket to Gain EA Access to the Parent DC**

 ---

 ## Solution

-1. **Using DA access to `dollarcorp.moneycorp.local`, escalate privileges to EA using the domain trust key**
+1. **Using DA access to `dollarcorp.moneycorp.local`, extract the trust key for `moneycorp.local` and escalate privileges to EA by forging a silver ticket**

 - **Access to the Child DC with DA Privileges**